 At some point, we realised that we are going to be hitting a dead-end, a no through road and had to turn back.
 To my disappointment, we ran out of time and drove back home the way we came and stopped by a pie shop that had a great selection of vegan pies.
 Michael couldn’t stop raving about them.

 For the trip, I packed some food as we drove to our destination, so it was much easier just to put things in the boot.

 I love having quick, easy and healthy snacks to eat when I’m away if I struggle to find vegan-friendly food or something that will nourish me instead of filling me up with sugar and other rubbish.

 One of the things that I packed were vegan chia protein balls.
-They are great when you are travelling, need a pick me up at work, or a snack or for a school lunch box (if your kids are allowed nuts at school).
-I generally try and have a few in the fridge or freezer as a go-to snack or something to grab on the run.
+They are great when you are travelling, need a pick me up at work, a snack, or for a school lunchbox.

-If you are allergic to nuts or give them to your children to take to school, try making these with sunflower seeds and more chia seeds.
-It should hold but won’t obviously taste the same.
-If you find medjool dates too sweet or want a substitute, try Turkish dried apricots and/or sultanas.
+If you are allergic to nuts or give them to your children to take to school, try making these with sunflower seeds instead of the cashews and almonds.
+It should hold but won’t taste the same.

-You can store them in your fridge for around 2 weeks (mine have never lasted that long!) or in the freezer for quite a while.
-I normally like them straight out of the fridge as they aren’t too soft.
+You can store them in your fridge for around two weeks (mine have never lasted that long!) or in the freezer for quite a while.
+I usually like them straight out of the fridge as they aren’t too soft.